Psilocybin Therapy Legal States 2026: Where Is Psilocybin Legal? [Complete Guide]

 The next 12 to 18 months could be the most consequential period in the history of psychedelic medicine in the United States.
 Here are the key developments to watch:

-HHS review of rescheduling: The Department of Health and Human Services is now reviewing the psilocybin rescheduling petition.
-While the timeline is uncertain, any movement toward rescheduling would have far-reaching implications for research, prescribing, and insurance coverage.
+HHS review of rescheduling: The Department of Health and Human Services is reviewing the psilocybin rescheduling petition transmitted by the DEA in August 2025, and Executive Order 14401 contemplates DEA review of approved products running in parallel with FDA review.
+Any movement here would have far-reaching implications for research, prescribing, and insurance coverage.

 New Mexico's launch: New Mexico is targeting patient access by the end of 2026.
 How smoothly the state stands up its medical psilocybin program will influence other states considering the legislative (rather than ballot initiative) path.